manni8436/MS2-Project/README.md

 I would also like to thank [Abi Harrison](https://github.com/Abibubble) for all her support, advice, guidance, and push to keep me motivated during stressful times, and also for taking all the screenshots for me.

-I would also like to thank [Dave Horrocks](https://github.com/DaveyJH) for all his support, problems solving skills, logical thinking, fun and laughs on our calls during this project.
+I would also like to thank [Dave Horrocks](https://github.com/DaveyJH) for all his support, problem-solving skills, logical thinking, fun and laughs on our calls during this project.